San Tammaro

 San Tammaro is a comune (municipality) in the Province of Caserta in the Italian region Campania, located about 30 km north of Naples and about 9 km west of Caserta.

 San Tammaro borders the following municipalities: Capua, Casal di Principe, Casaluce, Frignano, Santa Maria Capua Vetere, Santa Maria la Fossa, Villa di Briano.
+The Royal Palace of Carditello is located in the communal territory.